 We chose to go on the Blue Dolphin which is a smaller.
 I figured we would get more personal attention since they have a maximum capacity around 35.
 They also turned on the music and had us dancing on the way back.
 Some other companies include Marina del Rey and Sailing Hibiscus.

 Seeing nesting turtles is a unique experience not available in many places that I highly recommend!
-When we went it cost $35/person and included transportation to the beach and for the guide to show us the turtles.
+When we went it cost $35/person, which included transportation to the beach and for the guide to show us the turtles.
 They picked us up and took us about 20 minutes away to Playa Minas.
-Once you get there, the different companies work together to give tourist the best opportunity to find the turtles.
-While we were there in early February we were able to see both baby turtles making their way to the beach, one turtle trying to nest but ended up turning back to the ocean and one turtle laying eggs.
+Once you get there, the different companies work together to give tourists the best opportunity to find the turtles.
+We were there in early February and were able to see baby turtles making their way to the beach, a one turtle trying to nest but ended up turning back to the ocean and one turtle laying eggs.
 Along the way our guide shared facts explained the process of laying and hatching eggs.
 You can check where you are staying to see if they can set up a tour or you can book with one of these companies.

 Pedros Fishing – Not only do they have 5 star reviews on trip advisor, but all the reviewers were successful in fishing and they will help you find a restaurant that will prepare your fish for you!

 Who wouldn’t want a massage on the beach?!?
 We loved it.
 Our first massage was beach side at a place that was very inexpensive and required no reservation.
 There were 4 massage tables set up next to the Tamarindo Hostel Resort.
 Many hotels also have someone they can call to schedule a massage for you.
 To schedule a massage check Spa Maya or the Revive Wellness Center.